VA

 • Total: 22 hrs/week × 4.3 = 95 hours/month

-Add 15-20% buffer for growth and unexpected tasks:
+Add a 15-20% buffer for growth and unexpected tasks:

 • 95 hours × 1.15 = 109 hours/month needed